manassaloi/manassaloi.github.io/_posts/2020-04-26-rules-project-management.markdown

 image: 'https://manassaloi.com/assets/img/project_management_rules.png'
 ---

-A few rules of project management:
+Following these rules will help you to manage a big project more effectively:

 1. Every task should be assigned to a single directly responsible individual
 2. If a task is assigned to a team, then it is not assigned to anyone